Pico de Casillas or Alto del Mirlo (1,768m) from Castañar del Tiemblo

 13,7km +/-1.050m 4h00min

-The Peak of Casillas or Alto del Mirlo (1,768m) is the first important mountain in the eastern part of the Sierra de Gredos.
+The Peak of Casillas or Alto del Mirlo (1,768m) is the first important mountain in the sierra de Gredos on the eastern side.

 The Casillas Peak, the Iruelas Valley Nature Reserve and the Castañar del Tiemblo Chestnut grove.

-The Peak of Casillas or Alto del Mirlo (1,768m) is located in the easternmost part of the Sierra de Gredos, in the southeast of the province of Ávila, almost touching the province of Madrid.
+The Peak of Casillas or Alto del Mirlo (1,768m) is located in the easternmost part of the sierra de Gredosin the south-east of the province of Avilaalmost touching with that of Madrid.
 Its northern slope is home to the Valle de Iruelas Nature Reserve with its famous chestnut grove of TiembloThis route runs through it.
 To the south lies the La Mancha plain with the Alberche and Tajo valleys and the Montes de Toledo as a backdrop.

-Those who are used to walking through the rough landscapes of the central sector of Gredos, where snow, rock and the "beloved" piornos dominate the landscape, will find here a small orchard.
+Those who are used to walking through the rough landscapes of the central sector of Gredos where snow, rock and the "beloved" piornos dominate the landscape, you will find here a small orchard.

 The Iruelas Valley is a natural treasure of 8,828 Ha declared a Special Area of Conservation (SAC) and Special Protection Area for Birds (SPA) since 1991.